rednamgo/etu_OOP_2021/README.md

 ## Notice
 _This code is for study purposes only._ It may not contain the best or the most sound solutions, but it is what it is and it works.
-This repository will contain 6 homework tasks from 2021 OOP course of ETU and reports with UML-diagrams for them.
-No translation will be made.
+This repository will contain 6 homework tasks from 2021 OOP course of ETU and with UML-diagrams for them.
 As it is a study project, the overall result is a mess, but might help some poor student.

 ## Tasks